Little Walter DeVenne: Remastering first-generation rock n' roll

 In 2005, DeVenne was diagnosed with cancer after cat scans and pet scans discovered lumps in his neck.
 Afterwards he underwent a successful surgery.
 Although cancer free since 2006, the longtime radio personality chose to cease production of the weekly oldies program which still runs in syndication across the country and online on iHeart Media's "Real Oldies Channel."
 DeVenne remained passionate about first generation rock and roll, his DJ appearances at nightclubs and his remastering business.
 He retired and, in 2016, left New Hampshire and moved to Brooksville, Florida.

 Death

-DeVenne was hospitalized with COVID-19 on January 2, 2021.
-He died from the virus in Brooksville, Florida, on January 16, 2021, his 73rd birthday, during the COVID-19 pandemic in Florida.
+DeVenne was hospitalized with COVID-19 on January 2, 2021, amidst the COVID-19 pandemic in Florida.
+He died from the virus in Brooksville, Florida, on January 16, 2021, his 73rd birthday.